koaning/akin/README.md

 # akin

-> Get's your text sorted.
+> Some text similarity utilities

 The goal of **akin** is to make it easy to sort text based on numeric similarity.